LimeCida/suho/README.md

 Just yesterday as of uploading this I answered yes to all these questions.
+Sure does suck when your laptop dies.
+I wished I could use google drive without the paranoia.
 <br/>
 So I lazily cobbled together this python script.
 <br/>